arikanlab/DAMPC/README.md

 - --keep-negatives: keeps negative predictions in the output file
 - Important: /yourFile is the directory where your input FASTA file is located
 - Output File: Positive results are shown as " True " and negative results are shown as " False ".
+- In our study, Macrel v1.5.0 was used.

 ---